Reno + Sparks, NV — editorial hero

 5-yr $86,288 7-yr $2,008 15-yr $60,884

-Representative scenarios modeled via Cost Seg Smart's proprietary engine — IRS ATG-aligned methodology, RSMeans 2024 base costs, calibrated metro multipliers. n=50 fixtures matched to Reno + Sparks, NV investor profile.
+Representative scenarios modeled via Cost Seg Smart's proprietary engine — IRS ATG-aligned methodology, industry-standard 2026 construction cost data base costs, calibrated metro multipliers. n=50 fixtures matched to Reno + Sparks, NV investor profile.
 Not derived from individual client returns.
 Methodology v1.0.0, generated May 2026 (reproducible seed: reno-nv_v1_2026-05-17).
-Year-1 savings computed at 40.80% combined bracket.
-Confirm with your CPA whether the state portion of your Year-1 savings is fully realized or partially deferred for your specific placed-in-service date.
+Year-1 savings computed at 40.80% combined (federal 37% + NIIT 3.8%; this state has no personal income tax, so there is no state-side adjustment).
+Confirm specifics with your CPA.

 How should Reno + Sparks, NV investors choose a cost segregation provider?

-Modern automated providers (such as Cost Seg Smart) deliver the same IRS ATG–aligned study for $495–$1,295 in under one hour, using satellite imagery, county assessor data, and the same RSMeans cost databases.
-For a Reno + Sparks, NV investor at the metro's combined bracket, the $4,000–$13,000 cost delta typically exceeds the study cost itself by 4–15×.
+Modern automated providers (such as Cost Seg Smart) deliver the same IRS ATG–aligned study for $495–$1,595 in under one hour, using satellite imagery, county assessor data, and the same industry-standard construction cost databases.
+For a Reno + Sparks, NV investor at the metro's combined bracket, that cost delta typically exceeds the study cost itself by several times over.
 The CPA-Ready Guarantee (full refund if the report can't be used by your CPA) plus the 60-day money-back policy makes the decision essentially risk-free on the report itself.

 The automated path is best-fit for Reno + Sparks, NV investors who: own residential STR property valued under $2M, are comfortable uploading closing docs + property photos online (no in-person visit required), and want the report in time to file the current year's return rather than the next one.